-We currently have no products approved for sale and have invested a significant portion of our efforts and financial resources on the development of our initial product candidate, epetraborole, as a treatment for serious infections caused by NTM lung disease resulting from MAC bacteria.
+We currently have no products approved for sale and have invested a significant portion of our efforts and financial resources on the development of our initial product candidate, epetraborole, as a treatment for NTM lung disease caused by MAC bacteria.
 We expect that a substantial portion of our efforts and expenses over the next few years will be devoted to the development of epetraborole.
 As a result, our business currently depends heavily on the successful development, regulatory approval, and, if approved, commercialization of epetraborole or any of our future product candidates.
 We cannot be certain that any product candidate will receive regulatory approval or will be successfully commercialized even if it receives regulatory approval.
 The research, development, manufacturing, safety, efficacy, labeling, approval, sale, marketing, and distribution of epetraborole or any of our future product candidates are, and will remain, subject to comprehensive regulation by the FDA, the PMDA and other comparable foreign regulatory authorities.
 To date, we have completed three clinical trials, a Phase 1 dose-ranging study of epetraborole in Australia, a Phase 1 safety and pharmacokinetics study of oral epetraborole in healthy volunteers in Japan, and a Phase 1 renal impairment study in the United States.
-We are currently enrolling patients in a pivotal Phase 2/3 clinical study of epetraborole in the United States, and are planning on initiating two additional Phase 1 studies in 2023.
-Before obtaining regulatory approvals for the commercial sale of epetraborole and any future product candidates, we must demonstrate through preclinical and nonclinical studies and clinical trials that the product candidate is safe and effective for use in the target indication.
+We have completed enrollment in a Phase 1 clinical trial required for registration, a thorough QT study (EBO-104), and anticipate initiating a study in patients with various degrees of hepatic impairment next year.
+Before obtaining regulatory approvals for the commercial sale of epetraborole and any future product candidates. we must demonstrate through preclinical and nonclinical studies and clinical trials that the product candidate is safe and effective for use in the target indication.
 Drug development is a long, expensive, and uncertain process, and delay or failure can occur at any stage during our nonclinical studies, clinical trials, or drug product manufacturing process.
 These delays or failures could be caused by a variety of factors, including but not limited to, toxicity, safety, tolerability, efficacy, problems with clinical trial enrollment, drug product availability, stability, and impurity issues related to drug product manufacturing.
 Failure to obtain regulatory approval for epetraborole and our future product candidates in the United States or other territories will prevent us from commercializing and marketing such product candidates.
 The success of epetraborole and our future product candidates will depend on several additional factors, including:

-- successful and timely completion of preclinical and nonclinical studies and requisite clinical trials; - performing preclinical studies and clinical trials in compliance with the FDA, the PMDA or any comparable regulatory authority requirements; - receipt of marketing approvals from applicable regulatory authorities; - the ability to manufacture sufficient quantity of product for development, clinical trials, or potential commercialization; - obtaining marketing approvals with labeling for sufficiently broad patient populations and indications, without unduly restrictive distribution limitations or safety warnings, such as black box warnings or a Risk Evaluation and Mitigation Strategies, or REMS, program; - obtaining and maintaining patent, trademark, and trade secret protection, and regulatory exclusivity for epetraborole and any future product candidates; - making and retaining sufficient and reliable arrangements with third parties for manufacturing capabilities; - · launching commercial sales of products, if and when approved; - acceptance of our therapies, if and when approved, by physicians, patients, and third-party payors; - competing effectively with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement from third-party payors; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets, and know-how;
+- successful and timely completion of preclinical and nonclinical studies and requisite clinical trials; - performing preclinical studies and clinical trials in compliance with the FDA, the PMDA or any comparable regulatory authority requirements; - receipt of marketing approvals from applicable regulatory authorities; - the ability to manufacture sufficient quantity of product for development, clinical trials, or potential commercialization; - obtaining marketing approvals with labeling for sufficiently broad patient populations and indications, without unduly restrictive distribution limitations or safety warnings, such as black box warnings or a Risk Evaluation and Mitigation Strategies, or REMS, program; - obtaining and maintaining patent, trademark, and trade secret protection, and regulatory exclusivity for epetraborole and any future product candidates; - making and retaining sufficient and reliable arrangements with third parties for manufacturing capabilities; - launching commercial sales of products, if and when approved; - acceptance of our therapies, if and when approved, by physicians, patients, and third-party payors; - competing effectively with other therapies; - obtaining and maintaining healthcare coverage and adequate reimbursement from third-party payors; - maintaining, protecting, and expanding our portfolio of intellectual property rights, including patents, trademarks, trade secrets, and know-how;